-At first, a diagnosis of celiac disease may seem overwhelming, given that gluten can be found in so many things: cosmetics, medicines, and condiments, as well as breads, pastries, and cereals.
+At first, a diagnosis of celiac disease may seem overwhelming, given that gluten can be found in so many things: breads, pastries, pasta, and cereals, as well as lipstick, medicines, and condiments.
 There’s also the potential for cross-contamination; for example, a gluten-free meal prepared with utensils that have been used with foods containing gluten can still cause problems for people with celiac disease.
 Until recently, few people had ever heard of celiac disease, but in recent years awareness of it — and of a condition provisionally known as non-celiac gluten sensitivity — is increasing.
 As a result, a wider variety of gluten-free food products is available than ever before.
 The following resources offer guidance on shopping, cooking, and eating safely for people with celiac disease or any other form of gluten sensitivity.

 Carol Fenster, PhD

-This book contains over 200 recipes intended to make putting together gluten-free meals fast and easy.
-Part One includes information on basics, such as stocking a gluten-free pantry.
-Part Two contains the recipes, and a Resources section lists sources for buying gluten-free ingredients and products online or by mail.
+This book contains nearly 200 recipes intended to make putting together gluten-free meals fast and easy.
+Part One includes information on basics, such as stocking a gluten-free pantry, and Part Two contains the recipes.

-Gluten-Free Living magazine offers guidance on nutrition and health for people with celiac disease.
-The magazine is published four times a year in print and digital form; a blog and an online newsletter can be found at the publisher’s Web site, www.glutenfreeliving.com/blog.php.
+Gluten-Free Living magazine offers guidance on nutrition and health for people with celiac disease and gluten sensitivity.
+The magazine is published six times a year in print and digital form; recipes, a blog, articles on the gluten-free lifestyle, and more can be found on the official Web site, www.glutenfreeliving.com.

 CELIAC DISEASE AND GLUTEN-FREE DIET FORUM

-This message board (run by Celiac.com, discussed below) allows people with celiac disease to share tips and advice with each other.
+This message board (run by Celiac.com) allows people with celiac disease to share tips and advice with each other.
 Topics include celiac testing, dealing with celiac disease while pregnant, how to find a good doctor, and others.
 There’s also a section for people who don’t have celiac disease but have friends or relatives who do.

 UDI’S GLUTEN FREE FOODS FACEBOOK PAGE